ISTIC-DevSpace/Write_Up_Ctf/hackfest2016/hackfestfinal_crypto_100.md

 `computing using ([105, 108, 111, 118, 101, 99, 114, 121, 112, 116, 111, 103, 114, 97, 112, 104, 121])`

-convert this we get ilovecryptography we used to decrypt enc_mail and its work but not with out picture "enc_photo.png"
+convert this we get "ilovecryptography" we used to decrypt enc_mail and its work but not with out picture "enc_photo.png"

 so what we should do here is a guess of the password used